ocaml/platform-blog/opam-install-dir.md

 title: "new opam features: \"opam install <dir>\""
 authors: "Louis Gesbert" {"mailto:louis.gesbert(à)ocamlpro.com"}
-date: "2017-04-20"
+date: "2017-05-04"
 --BODY--

-After the [opam build](../opam-build) feature was announced, followed a lot of discussions, mainly having to do with its interface, and misleading name.
+After the [opam build](../opam-build) feature was announced followed a lot of discussions, mainly having to do with its interface, and misleading name.
 The base features it offered, though, were still widely asked for: